Distillery Waste Biogas

 Biogas Quality Considerations

 The biogas may contain high levels of water (humidity) and sulphur, depending upon the feedstock of the digester.
 Developers of biogas plants should consider the potential for gas contamination when designing their facility.
-Please contact your local Clarke Energy sales office to provide you with GE Energy’s technical instruction for fuel gas quality to understand the required specific limits.
+Please contact your local Clarke Energy sales office to provide you with technical instructions for fuel gas quality to understand the required specific limits.
 Clarke Energy is able to supply fuel gas treatment equipment either free issue, or as part of a turnkey scope of supply.
 These typically include carbon filters, gas dehumidifiers and gas boosters

 Clarke Energy has extensive experience in the development of gas engine generation projects utilising biologically derived gases.
 Clarke Energy has also engineered and installed a number of gas power facilities linked specifically to distilleries in the UK and in India.
 If you would like to discuss how Clarke Energy can help you develop your project, please contact your local office.